eromero-vlc/chromaform/README.md

    - chroma: new disconnected diagram task based on frequency splitting.
    - adat/colorvec/redstar: phasing support and new keys for correlation functions, branch `eloy/mix-phasings-with-momclass`.
+* `--meta`:
+   Install the devel-meta version of hadron.

 ## CMake, LLVM, BLAS, GMP, LIBXML2:
    Some packages require CMake, LLVM, and BLAS, and this are the options to select